Find out more

 You are here:

-Before this role Katherine was Policy and Advocacy Manager for Oxfam's UK Programme, and prior to this she led research and policy for Oxfam's Scotland office.
+Before her current role Katherine was Policy and Advocacy Manager for Oxfam's UK Programme, and prior to this she led research and policy for Oxfam's Scotland office.
 Here she developed Oxfam's Humankind Index, a measure of Scotland's real prosperity developed through wide ranging community consultation (see her Tedx talk outlining the need for the Humankind Index).
-She also managed Oxfam's Whose Economy? project which asked why, despite decades of economic growth, Scotland's poverty has not been addressed and
+She also managed Oxfam's Whose Economy? project which asked why, despite decades of economic growth, Scotland's poverty has not been

 From 2005 to 2008 Katherine was a Research Fellow at the University of Glasgow.
 Her work there included analysis of community development, corporate social responsibility and social housing.

 Katherine has a PhD in political science from the Australian National University (her thesis considered techniques utilised by Aboriginal communities to compel mining companies to recognise and respond to community demands).
 She is an Honorary Professor at the University of the West of Scotland, Senior Visiting Research Fellow at the University of Strathclyde, and was part of the GIZ Global Leadership Academy's New Economic Paradigm project.
-Katherine was a Commissioner on the Fairer Fife Commission, sits on WWF Scotland's Low Carbon Infrastructure Task Force, the Board of
+Katherine was a Commissioner on the Fairer Fife Commission and WWF Scotland's Low Carbon Infrastructure Task Force.
+She is on the Board of

 In a society in which we often judge each other by superficial appearances, it seems individuals are denied empathy or support as 'poor' if they are still able to take care of their appearance.